ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

    - `iocStats.iocsh`
    - `autosave.iocsh`
    - `recsync.iocsh`

    from each module.

    Most module startup script snippets expect something like an IOCNAME variable, as this is used to create the fully expanded PV names.

    Some variables can have defaults defined in the startup script snippet, which can be overridden.
-See the `recsync.iocsh` snippet for examples of this:
+See the `recsync.iocsh` snippet for examples of this, such
+   as:
    ```
    var(reccastTimeout, "$(TIMEOUT=5.0)")
    ```